electro-smith/pd2dsy/README.md

 # Interacting with the Daisy I/O

 Each board has a selection of physical I/O that can interact with your PD patch.
 Most components have an _alias_, which allows you to refer to the same input/output by different names if you have a preference.
 All names and aliases are _case insensitive_, so you can style them however you like (e.g. `GateIn`).

+Components that act as an input (like a Switch, for example) are accessible with Pd's `receive` object, and require the `@hv_param` attribute in order to be recognized as an external input.
+If your Switch is named `sw`, then the Pd object would look like `r sw @hv_param`.
+Outputs, like an LED, use the `send` object (i.e. `s led @hv_param`).
+The examples make this usage pretty clear.

 Some components have _variants_, which allow you to interact with them in multiple ways.
 For example, you can receive a bang from a `Gate In` instead of a float if you add `_trig` to the end of the gate's name (or any of its aliases).
 So, if a `Gate In`'s name is `gatein1`, you would use `gatein1_trig`.